1. Employees Always Have Their Cell Phones

 Cell phone-based access control systems don't even need to require the employee to take the cell phone out of their pocket.
 They can simply walk up to the door and it unlocks for them.

 Every organization is concerned about security.
-Sell phone access control is simply more secure than badge access control.
+Cell phone access control is simply more secure than badge access control.

 Smartphones add an extra layer of security for users, combining something they have (their smartphone) with something they know (a PIN or passcode) or something they are (fingerprints or other biometrics).
 Because of this, mobile access credentials are secured behind the multi-factor authentication capability of smartphones.
 Plus, once a mobile credential is installed on a smartphone, it cannot be reinstalled on another.